coinbase/extended-optimism-mintable-token/README.md

 ### Blacklisting

 Addresses can be blacklisted.
-A blacklisted address will be unable to transfer tokens, approve, mint, or burn tokens.
+A blacklisted address will be unable to participate in the approval, increase or decrease of allowances and will be unable to transfer, mint, or burn tokens.

 #### Adding a blacklisted address